 Here is one attractant box design:

 As you can see in the above picture, this is not a very good attractant box design.
-It has a sort of neck or collar which leaves a good dark gap for the flies to find and lay eggs there.
+It has a sort of neck or collar which leaves a good dark gap for the flies to find and lay eggs randomly there, not our desired places.
 There is also some gap between the box & the ground.

 Very ideally, look for some container with a flat top surface & four little short legs somewhat like the blue box below.
 The space under the box, created by the four legs, will help with thermal balance.
 They'll keep the flies laying eggs on the spot we design for them.